cuhksam/emnlp2019.github.io/_pages/program/workshops.md

 ## October 31 &amp; November 1

 ### \[W1\] WMT18
-The [The Third Conference on Machine Translation](http://www.statmt.org/wmt18/) conference builds on a series of annual workshops and conferences on statistical machine translation, going back to 2006.
+[The Third Conference on Machine Translation](http://www.statmt.org/wmt18/) conference builds on a series of annual workshops and conferences on statistical machine translation, going back to 2006.

 ### \[W2\] CoNLL
 [The Conference on Computational Natural Language Learning](http://www.conll.org) is a top-tier conference, yearly organized by SIGNLL (ACL's Special Interest Group on Natural Language Learning).